web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/modify-output-product.md

 The `buildPreset` represents a prepared set or sets of build-related configurations that can be used to eliminate the trouble and complexity of configuration by using the default values corresponding to the build Preset, resulting in the expected product.

-Module Tools mainly comes with two built-in build presets, including:
+Modern.js Module mainly comes with two built-in build presets, including:

 - npm-component: Used to build component libraries.
 - npm-library: Used to package projects of other library types, such as tool libraries.